WesternFriend/westernfriend.org/docs/CONTRIBUTING.md

 ### Database migrations

 Run database migrations to update the database structure to the latest changes.
+Use `python` or `python3`, depending on your system.

 ```sh
 python manage.py migrate